epigramx/WiimoteHook/index.md

 Step 6: **Have Cemuhook** in Cemu.exe’s directory.
 Use the latest version from [_here_](https://sshnuke.net/cemuhook).
 This step is not strictly required for all features, but it allows Cemu to receive motion data and non-XInput button data.

+**Note: Cemu 1.18.0 supports Cemuhook's API natively so Cemuhook is not required to be installed from that version onwards (note that the same version also supports motion for the emulated Wii Remote).**

 Step 7: Launch Cemu.exe, **select a motion source** now detected in the Options->Gamepad motion source menu (next pic).
 If you elect to not use XInput's binds, you can select “Also use for buttons/axes” (you can reconfigure buttons for that feature in the settings editor).
 "By Slot" or "By MAC" only affects behavior if there are multiple remotes; by selecting a remote by MAC it will be remembered as the motion source regardless of order of detection (Cemu and Cemuhook currently only support one motion source).

 ![cemuhook motion settings in cemu](https://i.imgur.com/OmJ9hb4.png)

 Step 8: Choose GamePad as controller 1, and also select "Controller #" under XInput and set up the buttons (or leave them be if you use the "Also use for buttons/axes" feature).

+Note: Cemu 1.18.0 added motion support on the emulated Wii Remote itself.

 Note: Cemu 1.11.5 onwards added emulated wiimotes but for some games it's mainly for booting and not playing them yet, and Cemuhook does not support motion servers for it.